This post may contain affiliate links. Please read our disclosure policy.

 • 1/4 teaspoon pepper

-• 1/2 cup fresh shredded Parmesan cheese off the block
+• 1/2 cup fresh shredded Parmesan cheese (off the block)

-• 1 tablespoon fresh minced parsley, for garnish
+• 1 tablespoon fresh minced parsley for garnish

 Instructions

-• In a 12-inch skillet over medium-high, heat olive oil and add garlic.
-Stir and cook until garlic becomes fragrant and just starts to brown; about 1 minute.
-Add pasta, salt, pepper, butter, chicken stock and milk/cream.
-Stir and bring to a boil.
+• In a 12-inch skillet over medium-high heat, heat olive oil and add garlic.
+Stir and cook until garlic becomes fragrant and just starts to turn golden, about 1 minute.
+Watch it closely as garlic burns quickly.

 Notes